XiaokunFeng/SP2-HIST/README.md

 # SP2-HIST
-A Hierarchical Theme Recognition Model for Sandplay Therapy
+The official implementation for the PRCV 2023 paper: **A Hierarchical Theme Recognition Model for Sandplay Therapy**.
+The relevant datasets and codes will be released continuously.